Teacher Supervisor Head Start South LA

 - Health screening at the time of employment

-- Bachelor's Degree in Early Care and Education (ECE)/Child Development (CD) or closely related field
+- Bachelor's Degree in Early Childhood Education and/or Child Development or related field

 - Site Supervisor Child Development Permit